wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 reason of which has been discussed earlier.
 Second, `insertWriteback()` will insert at the beginning of the list, meaning write back requests have higher priority than every other request waiting in the MSHR.

-The above functions are the most frequently used one in the coherence controller.
-We will cover other functions when we first encountered them during later discussion.
+The above functions are the most frequently used ones in the coherence controller.
+We will cover other less used functions of `class MSHR` when we first encountered them during later discussion.

 ### Coherence Protocol: MESI L1